njonge-nathan/IP_WEEK4_HYPOTHESIS_TESTING_MORINGA_SCHOOL_NATHAN_NJONGE_DSC9_2021/README.md

 >A Github repository containing your notebook

+## Overview

+>Find and deal with outliers, anomalies, and missing data within the dataset.

+>Plot appropriate univariate and bivariate summaries recording our observations.

+>Implement the solution by performing hypothesis testing.

 ### a) Specifying the Data Analytic Question
 Given two randomly chosen Postal Codes, is the average number of Bluecars taken during weekdays different in the two Postal Codes?